SignalK/nmea0183-signalk/README.md

 Acknowledgements
 ---------------

-Special thanks to [@jamesp](https://github.com/jamesp) for his hard work on node-nmea, as his work somewhat inspired the codecs in this parser.
-Even if the codecs look quite different, we wouldn't have gotten to this point without him!
+Special thanks to [@jamesp](https://github.com/jamesp) for his hard work on node-nmea, as his work inspired the codecs in this parser.
+Even if the codecs look quite different, I wouldn't have come to this point without his work.